-This page shows you how to switch between the local boot and the bootscript option on a virtual cloud server.
+This page shows you how to switch between the local boot and the bootscript option on a virtual cloud instance.

-Scaleway virtual cloud servers are now using the local boot option by default, instead of by using a Bootscript.
+Scaleway virtual cloud instances are now using the local boot option by default, instead of by using a Bootscript.

 Kernels and Initrd are installed directly on the volume, which allows you to use the distribution kernel or any customized kernel of your choice.